Combodo/iTop/readme.txt

 #1251 Disabling log notification in config causes a fatal error
 Export: cannot export an object with a property named "length" "Search Drawer" is closed by default, unless the configuration parameter "legacy_search_drawer" is set to "true".
+Properly handle the creation of objects which go outside of the silo.
+Provide some feedback to the end-user in case of a fatal error during an interactive export.
+When iTop is in restricted access mode (access_mode=2), the upgrade is not completely performed (profiles not updated correctly)
+Placeholders in notifications:
+- Fixed the error message when a placeholder is invalid
+- Fixed the rendering of the case log in gmail and Outlook (support only the inline styles).
+  The stylesheet cannot be defined within the email templates (aka ActionEmail) anymore.
+Instead, a default (ready for use) stylesheet is provided into /css/email.css and it can be overriden by the configuration parameter email_css.

 9) Setup